 An introduction to the food groups through a series of chemistry experiments which detect the presence of protein, fat and carbohydrate.
 In addition we can test for starch, and extract iron from cereal.

-Following a circus of activities & challenges using magnets, we’ll find out the true colour of copper.
-Tarnished copper coins can be cleaned to reveal their true colour using certain household reagents.
-What do these reagents have in common?
+Following a circus of activities & challenges using magnets, we’ll find out some interesting properties of metals.
+We can then find out the true colour of copper using certain household reagents.
+What do these reagents have in common, I wonder?!

 ‘Vitamin C titration’